mapbox/mapbox-vision-ios/CODESTYLE.md

 ## Installation and usage

 Please note we're using `Swift 4.2` as a minimal version, thus make sure you install appropriate toolchain or switch to it in case you have more than one.
 Otherwise you might face some false positivis triggers or build errors.
+Please do NOT add new rules into config files without explicit approve from mobile team!

 ### Install Swiftlint